V E A R S E F A R M

 Ever since a planning application was made by Hallam Land Management to Dorset County Council, the development has been a deeply contentious and divisive.
 The opposition, backed by the Dorset Campaign to Protect Rural England (CPRE) and ADVEARSE (the local campaign group who brought about the judicial action), have reluctantly accepted the result of the review and are now focused on ensuring the planning obligations are kept, such as the provision of 35% affordable housing.

 Given the conflict that has surrounded Vearse Farm over the last few years and the impact of the COVID-19 pandemic on Bridport and its economy, any proposals to develop the site must demonstrate a clear public benefit, with affordable housing that is generous, civic and environmentally responsible.
 It must be designed as a new part of the fabric of the town, rather than simply an adjacent but separate residential enclave.
-It must also be ensured that a significant proportion of these houses – as many as 250 – must be affordable to local people.
+It must also be ensured that a significant proportion of these houses – at least 250 – must be affordable to local people.

-Rather than seeing the site a generic ‘greenfield’ condition, the first step is to approach the site as a specific situation with a particular topography, history and character.
-Instead of seeing lanscape features as constraints to be overcome, enhancing them immediately gives the site a stronger, more distinct character and enables a kind of ecological infrastructure, ranging in scale from the field to the garden, and in type from field, meadow sports pitch to woodland, orchard and allotment.
+Rather than seeing the site as a generic ‘greenfield’, the first step is to approach the site as a specific situation with a particular topography, history and character.
+Instead of seeing landscape features as constraints to be overcome, enhancing them immediately gives the site a stronger, more distinct character and enables a kind of ecological infrastructure, ranging in scale from the field to the garden, and in type from field, meadow sports pitch to woodland, orchard and allotment.
 Rich and regular experience of outdoor, natural environments is increasingly vital: it enhances personal and social wellbeing and improves public health.
 It is also critical for developing a stronger bond and sense of collective, social responsibility for the environment we share with local animals and wildlife.
 In the nurture of an accessible and varied landscape of outdoor environments, the neighbourhood must not degrade the environment in the materials used in its construction or the processes involved in its production and ongoing use.